geudde/attic-chest/pages/13.reference/01.porden/docs.md

 I join'd her prayers, I shrunk with kindred fears,

-And mix'd with her's my unavailing tears ;
+And mix'd with her's my unavailing tears;

 Fix'd was his mind, with brave Alfonzo's band